IdrissKad/temperature_check/README.md

 ### Data Importation

 The data is imported through the API : https://api.openweathermap.org/data/2.5/forecast.
 From the API import the current temperatures and the forecasted temperature in the next 3 hours, using update_temperature.py.
+This work could be automated.

 ### Storing data